AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Introduction

 We respond to this gap by analyzing and describing the public communication of LLMs in health, a high-stakes domain that touches everyone's daily life.
-According to the agenda-setting theory~\cite{mccombs1972agenda, mccombs2018new}, there are two levels of agenda-setting in messages: the first-level agenda-setting is achieved through the \textit{salience of issues} that affects public exposure and attention, and the second-level agenda-setting is delivered through the \textit{attributes of issues} that influence public comprehension and sensation.
-Drawing on this, we examine both the salience of LLM-related issues by analyzing which information elements are communicated in public discourse (informational content), as well as the attributes of those issues by assessing the overall stylistic presentation of messages (lexical style) and the symbolic framing of their subjects (symbolic representation).
-Particularly, this exercise in large-scale quantitative description addresses this research question: \textbf{How are LLMs and their health applications represented in public discourse stylistically, informatively, and symbolically?}
+According to the agenda-setting theory~\cite{mccombs1972agenda, mccombs2018new}, there are two levels of agenda-setting in messages: the first-level agenda-setting is achieved through the \textit{``salience of issues''} that affects public exposure and attention, and the second-level agenda-setting is delivered through the \textit{``attributes of issues''} that influence public comprehension and sensation.
+Drawing on this, we examine both the \textit{salience} of LLM-related issues by analyzing which information elements are communicated in public discourse, as well as the \textit{attributes} of those issues by assessing the overall stylistic presentation of messages and the symbolic representation of message subjects (i.e., LLM entities).
+Specifically, this large-scale quantitative analysis characterizes how public discourse introduces the potential uses and risks of LLMs in the health domain across different channels by answering the following research questions: \begin{itemize} \item [\textbf{RQ1.}] \textbf{[Lexical style]} What lexical tone and styles characterize public discourse on LLMs? \item [\textbf{RQ2.}] \textbf{[Informational content]} What information on narrative framing, health subdomains, and risk disclosure is communicated in public discourse on LLMs? \item [\textbf{RQ3.}] \textbf{[Symbolic representation]} To what extent are LLM entities anthropomorphically represented in public discourse? \end{itemize}